mcabbott/LazyStack.jl/README.md

 * For a generator of arrays, the built-in `reduce(hcat,...)` may work, but it slow compared to `stack`: see [test/speed.jl](test/speed.jl) for some examples.

 The package [ArraysOfArrays.jl](https://oschulz.github.io/ArraysOfArrays.jl/stable/#section_ArrayOfSimilarArrays-1) solves the opposite problem, of accessing one large array as if it were many slices.
 As does [`JuliennedArrays.Slices`](https://bramtayl.github.io/JuliennedArrays.jl/latest/#JuliennedArrays.Slices-Union{Tuple{NumberOfDimensions},%20Tuple{Item},%20Tuple{AbstractArray{Item,NumberOfDimensions},Vararg{Int64,N}%20where%20N}}%20where%20NumberOfDimensions%20where%20Item), and of course [`Base.eachslice`](https://docs.julialang.org/en/v1/base/arrays/#Base.eachslice).

+Finally, after writing this I learned of [julia/31644](https://github.com/JuliaLang/julia/pull/31644) which extends `reduce(hcat,...)` to work on generators.